coredns/coredns.io/content/post/kubernetes-autopath.md

 ## Short name resolution in Kubernetes

-Kubernetes has controls the resolv.conf configuration of pods using two diffreent DNS Policies: *ClusterFirst*, and *Default*.
+Kubernetes has controls the resolv.conf configuration of pods using two different DNS Policies: *ClusterFirst*, and *Default*.

  - *ClusterFirst* - Causes the pod to use a special cluster oriented search path, enabling short name resolution.
  - *Default* - Causes the pod to inherit the resolv.conf from the node it’s running on.